 for an adult to wash all your bedding, hats, clothing, and stuffed animals in hot

 water.
-Or he or she can seal these things in airtight bags for 10 days.
-That also
+Or they can seal these things in airtight bags for 2 weeks.
+That also will

 Vacuuming the carpets, upholstery, and car seats will take care of any lice that